Stages in the evolution of business

-- “Global Business is a business in one giant world-level market.”
+- It is a business in one giant world-level market.

-- It is a new concept and is also referred as Globalisation.
+- It is a new concept and is also referred as globalization.

 - India entered the world market and started its global business in the early 1990s.
-Since then its importance is increasing rapidly in India.
+Since then its importance has increased in India.

-- The global business is the most current and latest mature stage the modern business has evolved into.
+- It is the most current and latest mature stage the modern business has evolved into.

-This is how the evolution of business took place starting from its basic local level and arriving at a global stage.
+This is how business evolution took place, starting from its basic local level and arriving at a matured global stage.